jessical97/Ingegneria-del-software-2/web-application/README.md

 # FORTUNE
 Fortune is a web-app, to create invoices.
 We tried to make the graphics as intuitive as possible in order to simplify and optimize the training time of future users.
-Major feature are management of users, activities and bills.
+Major feature are management of [clients](#client), [activities](#activity) and [bills](#bill).
 This feature can be access directly from the homepage.

 [![Home screenshot](./doc/img/screencapture-2.png)](./doc/img/screencapture-2.png)

 ## Client
-In the "Clients" page you can have a list of all the customers for which that user works.
-From this you can insert a  new client.
+You can show you're list of customers.
+Also you can make the minimal operation of delete update and insertion on the client.
+Also the system deny you to execute delete operation if you have create some bills or activities about it.

 [![New client screenshot](./doc/img/screencapture-4.png)](./doc/img/screencapture-4.png)

-The system can maintain trace of the difference between a Business Client and a private client, so don’t require to insert at example of the surname and permit to evalutate different identification format.
+The system can maintain trace of the difference between a business client and a private client, so don’t require to insert at example of the surname and you're sure that the identification code insert is correct.

 ## Activity
 You can insert the activity made by a client, simply selecting the client and the hour worked.